TIN0-m/Home-Lab/README.md

 - Provide authentication.

 ## Limacharlie (EDR and Foundational Telemetry):
-This is your most powerful tool for endpoint visibility and initial detection.
+This tool is for endpoint visibility and initial detection.

-Why it's best here: Limacharlie's lightweight, robust agent provides extremely rich endpoint telemetry (process execution, network connections, file system changes, registry, etc.) far beyond what basic Windows Event Logs offer.
+Limacharlie's lightweight, robust agent provides extremely rich endpoint telemetry (process execution, network connections, file system changes, registry, etc.) far beyond what basic Windows Event Logs offer.
 It's purpose-built for threat detection and response at the endpoint level.
-It essentially replaces the need for a separate Sysmon agent as its data is similar but often more extensive and easier to consume within Limacharlie's platform.
+It essentially replaces the need for a separate Sysmon agent as its data is similar but often more extensive and easier to consume.

-Key benefit: When you run Atomic Red Team attacks, Limacharlie will be your primary sensor detecting these activities.
-Its rule engine allows you to write custom detections for ATT&CK techniques.
+When the Atomic Red Team attacks are ran, Limacharlie will be the primary sensor detecting these activities.
+Its rule engine allows me to write custom detections for ATT&CK techniques.

-Wazuh (SIEM & HIDS): While Limacharlie offers some SIEM-like capabilities, Wazuh excels as an open-source SIEM and Host Intrusion Detection System (HIDS).
+## Wazuh (SIEM and HIDS):
+This tool will work as a SIEM and Host Intrusion Detection System (HIDS).

-Why it's best here: It's excellent for collecting, normalizing, and analyzing logs from diverse sources beyond just endpoints (e.g., Active Directory logs, AWS CloudTrail, VPC Flow Logs, firewall logs).
+It's excellent for collecting, normalizing, and analyzing logs from diverse sources beyond just endpoints (e.g., Active Directory logs, AWS CloudTrail, VPC Flow Logs, firewall logs).
 It has a strong rule set for common attack patterns and compliance.
-It also provides file integrity monitoring (FIM) and vulnerability detection on the host.

-Integration: Limacharlie alerts can be forwarded to Wazuh for broader correlation, and Wazuh can collect AD logs directly from your domain controller.
+Limacharlie alerts can be forwarded to Wazuh for broader correlation, and Wazuh will also collect AD logs directly from the domain controller.

-TheHive (Case Management & Incident Response): The central hub for your incident response process.
+## TheHive (Case Management & Incident Response):
+This tool will be my central hub for the incident response process.

-Why it's best here: It provides structure for investigations, allows analysts to collaborate, manage observables, and track the status of incidents from creation to closure.
-It's an indispensable tool for a functional SOC.
+It provides structure for investigations, allows analysts to collaborate, manage observables, and track the status of incidents from creation to closure.

-Tines (Dedicated SOAR - Automation & Orchestration): This will be your powerhouse for automating complex workflows.
+## Tines (Dedicated SOAR - Automation & Orchestration):
+This tool will be used for automating complex workflows.

-Why it's best here: While Limacharlie has automation, Tines is a dedicated SOAR platform with a highly visual, no-code/low-code builder.
 It allows you to create intricate playbooks that connect all your tools.

-Key benefit: You can configure Limacharlie and Wazuh to send alerts to Tines.
-Tines then orchestrates actions like:
+Limacharlie and Wazuh will be configured to send alerts to Tines.
+Tines will then orchestrates actions like:

-Automatically creating cases in TheHive.
+- Automatically creating cases in TheHive.

-Enriching alerts with external threat intelligence.
+- Enriching alerts with external threat intelligence.

-Performing automated response actions on Active Directory (e.g., disabling users).
+- Performing automated response actions on Active Directory (e.g., disabling users).

-Notifying team members via chat (e.g., Slack if you add it).

-Simplicity vs. Power: Limacharlie's automation is powerful for its own data.
-Tines is powerful for orchestrating across all your different tools.
-For a realistic simulation, having a dedicated SOAR tool like Tines is invaluable to practice automating response actions.
+- Notifying team members.

-Atomic Red Team (Attack Simulation): Your primary tool for generating realistic attack data.
+## Atomic Red Team (Attack Simulation):
+Your primary tool for generating realistic attack data.

-Why it's best here: It provides a structured way to simulate specific MITRE ATT&CK techniques, allowing you to test your detection capabilities in Limacharlie and Wazuh, and then your automated responses in Tines.
+It provides a structured way to simulate specific MITRE ATT&CK techniques, allowing me to test the detection capabilities in Limacharlie and Wazuh, and the automated responses in Tines.